José Filipe Moraes Cabral

-José Filipe Moraes Cabral (born 6 December 1950) is a Portuguese academic, author and diplomat who currently serves as the Portuguese Permanent Representative to the United Nations.
+José Filipe Moraes Cabral (born 6 December 1950) is a Portuguese academic, author and diplomat who previously served as the Portuguese Permanent Representative to the United Nations from 2008 until 2013.

 Career in the Diplomatic Service

 Cabral joined Portugal's diplomatic service in 1979.
 From 1982 to 1991 he worked in diplomatic positions in Portugal's missions to Canada, Morocco, Saudi Arabia, and the European Union.

 From 1992 to 1993, Moraes Cabral was an advisor to the Portuguese Permanent Representation to the European Union.

 In 1999 he became Portugal's ambassador to Israel, and held this post until 2001, when he became chief of staff to Portuguese President Jorge Sampaio.
 From 2004 to 2008 he was Portuguese ambassador to Spain, and in December 2008 he became the Permanent Representative to the United Nations in New York, the most prestigious post in the Portuguese Diplomatic Service.

 In November 2011, Cabral was President of the United Nations Security Council.